oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/albania.md

 civil law system except in the northern rural areas where customary law known as the "Code of Leke" is still present

 ### 憲法
-- `history`: several previous; latest approved by the Assembly 21 October 1998, adopted by referendum 22 November 1998, promulgated 28 November 1998
+- `歷史`: several previous; latest approved by the Assembly 21 October 1998, adopted by referendum 22 November 1998, promulgated 28 November 1998
-- `amendments`: proposed by at least one-fifth of the Assembly membership; passage requires at least a two-thirds majority vote by the Assembly; referendum required only if approved by two-thirds of the Assembly; amendments approved by referendum effective upon declaration by the president of the republic; amended several times, last in 2020
+- `修正`: proposed by at least one-fifth of the Assembly membership; passage requires at least a two-thirds majority vote by the Assembly; referendum required only if approved by two-thirds of the Assembly; amendments approved by referendum effective upon declaration by the president of the republic; amended several times, last in 2020

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Albania
+- `血統公民身份`: at least one parent must be a citizen of Albania
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Bajram BEGAJ (since 24 July 2022)
+- `國家元首`: President Bajram BEGAJ (since 24 July 2022)
-- `head of government`: Prime Minister Edi RAMA (since 10 September 2013)
+- `政府首腦`: Prime Minister Edi RAMA (since 10 September 2013)
-- `cabinet`: Council of Ministers proposed by the prime minister, nominated by the president, and approved by the Assembly
+- `内閣`: Council of Ministers proposed by the prime minister, nominated by the president, and approved by the Assembly
-- `elections/appointments`: president indirectly elected by the Assembly for a 5-year term (eligible for a second term); a candidate needs three-fifths majority vote of the Assembly in 1 of 3 rounds or a simple majority in 2 additional rounds to become president; election last held in 4 rounds on 16, 23, and 30 May and 4 June 2022 (next election to be held in 2027); prime minister appointed by the president on the proposal of the majority party or coalition of parties in the Assembly
+- `選舉/任命`: president indirectly elected by the Assembly for a 5-year term (eligible for a second term); a candidate needs three-fifths majority vote of the Assembly in 1 of 3 rounds or a simple majority in 2 additional rounds to become president; election last held in 4 rounds on 16, 23, and 30 May and 4 June 2022 (next election to be held in 2027); prime minister appointed by the president on the proposal of the majority party or coalition of parties in the Assembly
-- `election results`: *2022: *Bajram BEGAJ elected president in the fourth round; Assembly vote - 78-4, opposition parties boycotted*2017:* Ilir META elected president in the fourth round; Assembly vote - 87-2
+- `選舉結果`: *2022: *Bajram BEGAJ elected president in the fourth round; Assembly vote - 78-4, opposition parties boycotted*2017:* Ilir META elected president in the fourth round; Assembly vote - 87-2

 ### 立法部門
-- `description`: unicameral Assembly or Kuvendi (140 seats; members directly elected in multi-seat constituencies by open party-list proportional representation vote using the D'Hondt method; members serve 4-year terms)
+- `描述`: unicameral Assembly or Kuvendi (140 seats; members directly elected in multi-seat constituencies by open party-list proportional representation vote using the D'Hondt method; members serve 4-year terms)
-- `elections`: last held on 25 April 2021 (next to be held in 2025)
+- `選舉`: last held on 25 April 2021 (next to be held in 2025)
-- `election results`: percent of vote by party/coalition - PS 48.7%, PD-Alliance for Change 39.4%, LSI 6.8%, PSD 2.3%, other 2.8%; seats by party/coalition - PS 74, PD-Alliance for Change 59, LSI 4, PSD 3; composition - men 90, women 50, percentage 35.7%
+- `選舉結果`: percent of vote by party/coalition - PS 48.7%, PD-Alliance for Change 39.4%, LSI 6.8%, PSD 2.3%, other 2.8%; seats by party/coalition - PS 74, PD-Alliance for Change 59, LSI 4, PSD 3; composition - men 90, women 50, percentage 35.7%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of 19 judges, including the chief justice); Constitutional Court (consists of 9 judges, including the chairman)
+- `最高法院`: Supreme Court (consists of 19 judges, including the chief justice); Constitutional Court (consists of 9 judges, including the chairman)
-- `judge selection and term of office`: Supreme Court judges appointed by the High Judicial Council with the consent of the president to serve single 9-year terms; Supreme Court chairman is elected for a single 3-year term by the court members; appointments of Constitutional Court judges are rotated among the president, Parliament, and Supreme Court from a list of pre-qualified candidates (each institution selects 3 judges), to serve single 9-year terms; candidates are pre-qualified by a randomly selected body of experienced judges and prosecutors; Constitutional Court chairman is elected by the court members for a single, renewable 3-year term
+- `法官遴選和任期`: Supreme Court judges appointed by the High Judicial Council with the consent of the president to serve single 9-year terms; Supreme Court chairman is elected for a single 3-year term by the court members; appointments of Constitutional Court judges are rotated among the president, Parliament, and Supreme Court from a list of pre-qualified candidates (each institution selects 3 judges), to serve single 9-year terms; candidates are pre-qualified by a randomly selected body of experienced judges and prosecutors; Constitutional Court chairman is elected by the court members for a single, renewable 3-year term
-- `subordinate courts`: Courts of Appeal; Courts of First Instance; specialized courts: Court for Corruption and Organized Crime, Appeals Court for Corruption and Organized Crime (responsible for corruption, organized crime, and crimes of high officials)
+- `下級法院`: Courts of Appeal; Courts of First Instance; specialized courts: Court for Corruption and Organized Crime, Appeals Court for Corruption and Organized Crime (responsible for corruption, organized crime, and crimes of high officials)

 ### 政黨
 Alliance for Change (electoral coalition led by PD)Democratic Party or PD Party for Justice, Integration and Unity or PDIU (part of the Alliance for Change)Social Democratic Party or PSDFreedom Party of Albania or PL (formerly the Socialist Movement for Integration or LSI)Socialist Party or PS